dftlibs/numgrid/README.rst

 Parallelization
 ===============

-The Becke partitioning step is parallelized using `Rayon
-<https://github.com/rayon-rs/rayon>`__.
-In other words, this step should be
-able to use all available cores on the computer or computing node.
+Currently no parallelization is used inside this library.
 Since grids are currently generated atom by atom, it is also possible to parallelize "outside" by the caller.

 Space partitioning